 - Adults suffering from chronic or severe stress

 - Children with disabilities

 Aviation psychologists work for airlines, airports, and government agencies.
 Drawing on human behavior, typical duties might include:

 - Training flight crews in communication strategies and managing passengers with in-flight anxiety

 Adolescent psychologists typically work with young people between 12 – 18, although some work with younger children or young adults.
 This work requires an in-depth understanding of sociocultural and developmental factors specific to each age group.
 Work can be complex, challenging, and hopefully – rewarding - and may include:

 - Cognitive deficits

 Advertising psychologists work with businesses and organizations.
-The role involves researching and analyzing consumer preferences and behavior, and then advising the business so that their advertising efforts to promote a brand, service or product is as effective as possible.
+The role involves researching and analyzing consumer preferences and behavior and then advising the business to make its advertising efforts to promote a brand, service, or product as effectively as possible.
 Activities in this job might involve: